 - KPPU has issued regulations which would see the relaxation of competition law enforcement in response to Covid-19.
 Under the regulations, published in October 2020, companies may seek approval from the authority to enter into potentially anti-competitive agreements (including conduct such as price fixing) or engage in anti-competitive conduct.
 Following receipt of a written request, KPPU will conduct its analysis and issue a decision within 14 days.
 In addition, KPPU will also relax its enforcement in relation to the procurement of medical supplies and drugs, as well as the construction of facilities such as emergency hospitals.
 A spokesperson told Mlex that "The relaxation means that KPPU will not investigate a case related to the procurement of medical supplies related to Covid-19".
+Earlier in the year, the KPPU had said that it was open to approaches by companies seeking to enter into agreements with competitors designed to improve efficiencies. - KPPU has requested that businesses do not engage in cartels or agreements to determine excessive prices and do not hoard

-Earlier in the year, the KPPU had said that it - Press release (in Indonesian), KPPU (03/03/20), plus A&O Jakarta - Press release (in Indonesian), KPPU (24/03/20), plus Mlex summary - PaRR report on information from a senior official (25/03/20) - Press release (in Indonesian), KPPU (08/04/20) - Press release (in Indonesian), KPPU (13/04/20), plus A&O Jakarta - Covid-19 price spikes probed by Indonesian antitrust regulator for possible violations, Mlex (15/04/20)
+- Press release (in Indonesian), KPPU (03/03/20), plus A&O Jakarta - Press release (in Indonesian), KPPU (24/03/20), plus Mlex summary - PaRR report on information from a senior official (25/03/20) - Press release (in Indonesian), KPPU (08/04/20) - Press release (in Indonesian), KPPU (13/04/20), plus A&O Jakarta - Covid-19 price spikes probed by Indonesian antitrust regulator for possible violations, Mlex (15/04/20) - Press release (in Indonesian), KPPU (23/04/20), plus A&O Jakarta - Press release (in Indonesian), KPPU (23/04/20), plus A&O Jakarta